NathanKr/next.js-dev-debug/README.md

 <h5>Workaround: Manual Browser Launch</h5>
 <p>
-When the "Unable to launch browser" error occurred with <code>debugWithEdge</code>, my workaround was to simply click the **Cancel** button in the error dialog.
+When the "Unable to launch browser" error occurred with <code>debugWithEdge</code>, my workaround was to simply click the <strong>Cancel</strong> button in the error dialog.
 I then manually launched my preferred browser (Firefox in my case) and navigated to <code>http://localhost:3000/</code> to continue with the debugging session from there.
 This allows you to proceed even if automatic browser launch fails.
 </p>

 <h5>Option 2: Attempting with Firefox (Not Supported)</h5>